 Attitude towards tax planning

 Kenwood UK aims to be efficiently organised, focussed on the commercial needs of the markets, customers and wider corporate group.
-It will not engage in tax planning that lacks commercial substance and will have at its base a commitment to uphold the reputation of the De’Longhi group, it’s brands and the history of the Kenwood name.
+Tax planning that lacks commercial substance will not be engaged in and the company will have at it’s base a commitment to uphold the reputation of the De’Longhi group, it’s brands and the history of the Kenwood name.

 Level of tax Risk